alwynmathew/COCO-annotation-structure/README.md

 # Dataset format for COCO dataset

-Proper annotation dataset structure of [COCO dataset](http://cocodataset.org/#home) isnt availble in the [offical page](http://cocodataset.org/#format-data), thus I made tree-like structure to easily understand the annotation file before fiddling with the dataset.
+Proper annotation structure of [COCO dataset](http://cocodataset.org/#home) isnt availble in the [offical page](http://cocodataset.org/#format-data), thus I made tree-like structure to easily understand the annotation file before fiddling with the dataset.

 You can download COCO dataset from this [link](http://cocodataset.org/#download).